-Facility service
+Facility non-emergency

-Request service or report a non-emergency issue.
+Request service or report a non-emergency issue in a VCU building.

-Contact the 24/7 Operations Center at (804) 828-9444.
+Call the 24/7 Operations Center at (804) 828-9444 to report a VCU facility emergency.

 Planning, design, construction or renovation